wnleao/advent-of-code/README.md

 # Advent of Code

-For a given year, each day is comprised of up to 2 python files, they are **independent** of each other.
-In part2 we will copy code from part1 and change what is necessary to solve the puzzle.
+For a given year, each day is comprised of up to 2 parts.

 You may find my input files in each year's `resources` directory.